johnjohnjohnkim/YOLight/README.md

 Key dependencies (see `requirements.txt` for the full pinned list):
 `ultralytics`, `torch` / `torchvision`, `opencv-python`, `pydantic-settings`, `requests`.

+> **Note:** `requirements.txt` pins the standard (CPU) PyPI builds of
+> `torch`/`torchvision` so it installs anywhere.
+For CUDA inference on an
+> NVIDIA GPU, reinstall them from the PyTorch CUDA index afterwards, e.g.
+> `pip install torch torchvision --index-url https://download.pytorch.org/whl/cu126`.

 > **Note:** the YOLO weights file (`yolo26n-pose.pt`) is git-ignored and
 > downloaded automatically by Ultralytics on first run.